SonahLab/twitch-chat-hit-counter/course-material/MODULE_1.md

 }
 ```
 >
-> `car1` and `car2` are both `Car` class objects, but they each have their own separate memory space in a program and each object maintains its own independent state:
+> `car1` and `car2` are both `Car` class objects with their own separate memory space in a program and each object maintains its own independent state:
 > ```
 > car1 = {
 >   "make": "Toyota",